obi-shaun/randomctfsolutions/oob_flask_ngrok_server/README.md

 `$ source venv/bin/activate` <br />
 `$ python haxor_server.py`

 It prints the ngrok address to the console.
 I then copy that into payloads as necessary.
+You'll see the incoming requests get logged to the console as they come in.